Seven Seas Lagoon: 2016 alligator attack

 At around 9:15 p.m. on June 14, 2016, a two-year-old boy wading in the Seven Seas Lagoon at the Grand Floridian Resort & Spa was grabbed and mauled to death by an alligator.
 His parents tried to intervene, but they were unsuccessful.
 The boy's intact body was discovered at the bottom of the lagoon at approximately 1:45 p.m. the following afternoon; he was found near where he went missing 12 to 15 yards (11 to 14 m) from the shore in about 6 feet (1.8 m) of water.
 The medical examiner ruled that the child died of "drowning and traumatic injuries."
-Reuters reported that the resort would put up signs warning guests about alligators and five of them were earlier killed in the search, to examine their stomachs.
+Reuters reported that the resort would put up signs warning guests about alligators and five of them were later killed in the search, to examine their stomachs.
 Shortly after the incident, Disney temporarily removed several references to alligators from various attractions throughout Disney World.